 If you don’t know who “Seal” is, the musician pictured as the main image for this article, I suggest you play his most famous song “Kiss From a Rose” while reading this blog.
 The song can be found here: https//:www.youtube.com/watch?v=AMD2TwRvuoU

 I would have the song play automatically on this page, but I have been told this is not MySpace circa 2003.

 How Long Do I have to Wait Before I Can Apply for a Felony Expungement in Arkansas?

-You have to wait five years after your conviction and the completion of your sentence before you can apply for a felony expungement in Arkansas under this statute.
+If you were convicted of a nonviolent C or D felony, you may immediately apply for an expungement after your punishment is complete.
+If you have been convicted of a different type of felony, you have to wait five years after your conviction and the completion of your sentence before you can apply for a felony expungement in Arkansas under this statute.

 A sentence is complete when all fines, court costs, and restitution if any ordered have been paid, all jail and prison time has been served, the person has been completely discharged from probation or parole, any suspended sentence or community service has been completed, and the defendant’s driver’s license has been reinstated.
 If you are still on probation, you may apply for an early termination of probation, which will start the 5 year wait time sooner than if you wait for the probation to expire.